Xuanhao-Luo/ByteTrans/README.md

 | `50`           | `0.15`          | `2`      |
 | ...            | ...             | ...      |

 The true value of the third byte is `90`, which corresponds to rank `1` based on the model’s predictions.
-I think this is what you called a “prediction error.”
-However, we do not store rank `0`.
-Instead, the rank `1` is stored, representing the byte `90`.

 ---